alxbl/segfault-2012/public/articles/en/hipster-in-japan-adapting-to-life.md

 the days pass, I feel myself falling into a comfortable routine.
 Getting used to working remotely is not as hard as I thought it would be, and I actually find that it is much easier for me to control my environment.
-After work, I get to go out ofr a jog, walk around the city, or sit at Starbucks, where other solitary foreigners seem to find solace, and reading a book or surfing internet on my tablet.
+After work, I get to go out for a jog, walk around the city, or sit at Starbucks, where other solitary foreigners seem to find solace, and reading a book or surfing internet on my tablet.